jodal/biip/docs/quickstart.md

 As we can see, the batch/lot number didn't know where to stop, so it consumed the remainder of the data, including the full expiration date.

-GS1-128 barcodes mark the end of variable-length Element Strings with a _Function Code 1_ (FNC1) symbol.
-When the barcode scanner converts the barcode to a string of text, it substitutes the FNC1 symbol with something else, often with the "Group Separator" or "GS" ASCII character.
+GS1-128 barcodes mark the end of variable-length element strings with a _Function Code 1_ (FNC1) symbol.
+When the barcode scanner converts the barcode to a string of text, it substitutes the FNC1 symbol with something else, often with the "Group Separator" (GS) ASCII character.
 The GS ASCII character has a decimal value of 29 or hexadecimal value of `0x1D`.